gtg092x/hi-dux/README.md

 );
 ```

 Redux did something pretty remarkable here - we can now truly treat these components as portable parts of the app.
 Who cares where you put `HowlinMenuWithRedux`?
-The component certainly doesn't.
+The component certainly doesn't - that means it's one less thing your brain gets bogged down with when you're designing your app.

+# What's next?

+Redux and front-end state is a pretty difficult topic: if you got a little lost, that's to be expected.
+We'll spend some time trying to master redux, but playing with this project is a good start.